alexandertomsovic/WordOfTheDay/README.md

 ## Features
 - Daily word updates (8:00 AM PST)
-- Word Definitions
+- Complete word definitions
-- Part of speech info
+- Part of speech type
 - Dictionary links to Merriam Webster

 ## Sign Up
-- Sign up for
+- Sign up for WordOfTheDay via the [linktree form](https://linktr.ee/wordtoday).
+It's completely free!
+- Follow us on instagram for daily word updates [@WordToday.py](https://www.instagram.com/wordtoday.py/)]
+- If you have the means and want to help support WordOfTheDay, you can make a contribution via our [Buy Me A Coffee](https://www.buymeacoffee.com/wordoftheday) page!

 ## Creator
-- Word Of The Day, its code, Linktree, and all other pages are owned and operated by [**Alexander Tomsovic**](github.com/alexandertomsovic)
+- Word Of The Day, its code, Linktree, and all other pages are owned and operated by [**Alexander Tomsovic**](https://github.com/alexandertomsovic)
 - Engineered by A.R.T.
 LLC

 <a target="_blank" href="https://alextomsovic1.wixsite.com/my-site">